Kakamotobi/Learned/Web Development/Design-Patterns.md

 ### What is meant by Architecture?
 - Architecture is a generic term that applies to a broad range of levels.
 - Architecture is the ***shared understanding*** of the system design of a project between the developers familiar with the codebase.
+  > This understanding includes how the system is divided into components and how the components interact through interfaces.
+These components are usually composed of smaller components, but the architecture only includes the components and interfaces that are understood by all the developers. | Martin Fowler
   - It is important to have a good shared understanding between the developers of the project, especially as the project grows.
 - Architecture is ***decisions that are hard to change***.
 - Architecture provides the means for us to structure our application in a consistent and sustainable manner.
 #### How to Design an Architecture
+> Whether something is part of the architecture is entirely based on whether the developers think is important. | Martin Fowler
 - When deciding how to design the architecture of a project, the first thing to do is to figure out what is important.
 - Ask theses questions:
   - What are the key things about this project/system?